etsangsplk/cChannel-eth/README.md

 * **Single-contract Multiple-token Support:** supports multiple Ethereum token standards in different channels under one single contract.
 * **Ether Support:** users can specify ETH to create an Ether-based channel.
 * **ERC20 Token Support:** users can specify an ERC20 token to create an ERC20-based channel.
-* **ERC827 Token Support:** users can specify an ERC827 token to create an ERC827-based channel.
 * **Generalized State Channel:** resolves conditional state dependency by relying on dependent virtual channels.
 * **Boolean Condition Interface:** defines the condition that returns boolean value.
 * **Value Assignment Condition Interface:** defines the condition that returns value assignment.